THE COSTS OF DISEASE CARE

 The longer we live, the more free radical and chronic inflammation damage is done to our DNA and the attached strands called telomeres.
 This damage shortens the telomere strands.
 The shorter the telomere strands the older our biological age.
 The younger our biological age, the more vigorous will be our immune response to age-related chronic disease.
 Pretty cool, huh?

-We should be eating at least 10 fresh raw vegetables and fruits per day.
-However, as most fruits are high in fruit sugars that can cause a spike in our insulin production, we should try to eat a ratio of four veggies to each one fruit.
+We should be eating fresh raw vegetables and fruits every day.
+However, as most fruits and many vegetables are high in sugars that can cause a spike in our insulin production, we should try to eat more low carb veggies than fruit.
+Fruit was, at best, a seasonal treat for ancient people and many plants were toxic.
+For this reason carbohydrates (fruit and veggies) made up only about 5% of our ancient forbearers diet.

 I'm sure we all know that drinking at least eight big glasses of clean, unadulterated water each day is a basic nutritional tenet.
-However, when eating, we should avoid drinking any liquids as drinking at mealtime dilutes our stomach acid which interferes with digestion.
-Our digestion depends on strong stomach acid.
-The stomach is a muscular sack with a limited space.
-It can only hold so much before its' contents will be pushed upwards through the diaphragm and into the esophagus.
-Drinking at mealtime fills up our stomachs as it dilutes the acid.
-Though the liquid stomach acid which is pushed upwards into the throat is diluted, it is still acidic enough to burn the soft tissues of the lower esophagus.
-So the problem with most reflux disorders is not too strong of stomach acid but rather with there being too much weak acid produced.
+However, when eating, we should avoid drinking any liquids as drinking at mealtime dilutes our stomach acid.
+Our digestion, specifically digestion of protein, depends on strong hydrochloric acid produced in our stomach.
+Drinking at mealtime fills up the stomach while it dilutes the hydrochloric acid.
+The stomach can only hold so much before its' contents will creep upwards past the diaphragm and into the esophagus.
+The diluted stomach acid is still acidic enough to burn the soft tissues of the lower esophagus.
+Can anybody say reflux?

-Alas, many reflux sufferers are convinced their stomach acid is too strong and must be weakened with various antacid products.
-These poor souls become trapped into a lifetime of antacid dependency with no real hope of ever resolving this painful, self-inflicted malady.
+Alas, many reflux sufferers have become convinced their stomach acid is too strong and must be weakened with various antacid products.
+Do you wonder what happens when the protein in your steak or your chicken burrito cannot be digested because your stomach acid is too weak?
+It's almost like the "experts" don't know how important the protein is for our bodies.
+Without being digested, the protein eventually passes through the stomach and into the bowels where it can provoke other digestive problems or stimulate an autoimmune response.
+These poor reflux sufferers, often paying big bucks for lame advice, become trapped into a lifetime of antacid dependency with no real hope of ever resolving this painful, self-inflicted malady.

-have recommended taking digestive enzymes for years.
+have recommended punching up digestion by taking digestive enzymes for years.
 To take a load off

-enzyme supplements can be taken with each cooked meal.
+enzyme supplements can be taken with each cooked or fatty meal.
 For some, the

 For additional information, consider scheduling a nutritional consult at our office and get back on the road to health.